Fanxu-alt/H3-AbSeqVAE/README.md

 https://huggingface.co/spaces/Fanxu-alt/Antibody-Design-App

 ### Notes
-The **goal-oriented antibody design agent** is **not included** in the online demo due to computational and deployment constraints.
+Due to computational and deployment constraints.
 To use the full pipeline (including the agent), please run the application locally.

 ## Pretrained Models